| | | | | | |

 What are Other Ways to Make Clouds?

 • Make cotton ball cloud models.
-Use cotton balls to create each of the types of the clouds.
+Use cotton balls to create each type of cloud.
 Use blue paper as your background.
 Cut out the cloud descriptions and have a friend match them to your cotton ball clouds.

 • Make playdough clouds with our free weather playdough mats bundle.